 Luxury cruise day trip to Lindos

-Not visiting the beach when you are in Greece is like a cardinal sin, especially if you want a dip in those crystal clear Aegean waters and Lindos is known for it’s white, sandy beaches.
+Not visiting the beach when you are in Greece is like a cardinal sin, just get a Ferrari rental especially if you want a dip in those crystal clear Aegean waters and Lindos is known for it’s white, sandy beaches.
 Surrounded by unreal turquoise waters, there’s a whitewashed town, sprawled at the foot a 116 metre high, rocky hill topped by an ancient walled city and a beautifully preserved Acropolis.

 You can save your legs and tire out a donkey as they trot you up to the Acropolis, however, not wishing to partake in any form of animal cruelty, we obviously walked.
 It wasn’t too strenuous in the heat, though it is hard work – I’m not gonna lie!